-An Environmental Studies major will equip you with the skills and knowledge to understand, communicate about, and respond to complex environmental challenges.
+An Environmental Studies major will equip you to understand, communicate about, and respond to the complex challenges of sustainability.

 Environmental issues form some of the most important challenges of the 21st century.
 Addressing these requires a broad understanding of both the natural and social sciences, with a focus on long-term sustainability.
 A core part of this program involves exploring the connections between human-environment interactions to learn about the dynamic ways in which human social systems influence natural processes to create environmental challenges.

 The Environmental Studies program is an inherently interdisciplinary program which combines courses from Biology, Sociology, Intercultural Studies, and International Development.
 Students learn about such topics as environmental communication, ethics, policy, conservation, and stewardship.

 Graduates of the Environmental Studies program will be well prepared for such fields as environmental law, non-profit work, sustainability leadership, public policy, advocacy, environmental education, and other areas.

 Delve deeply into the complex environmental issues facing our planet and learn effective strategies for responding to these challenges

 - Explore the enriching connections between faith and environmental concern

 - Learn from national leaders in the faith-based environmental movement, many of whom guest lecture in our courses

 - Gain hands-on experience working with the Center for Sustainability or volunteering with our Eco Reps program

 - Benefit from a wide range of experiential learning opportunities